dakanji/RefindPlus/README-Released.md

   * This also allows booting FileVault encrypted volumes from named volumes on the main screen, as opposed to generic 'PreBoot' volumes.

 ## Installation
-[MyBootMgr](https://www.dakanji.com/creations/index.html), an automated preconfigured implementation of a RefindPlus/OpenCore chain-loading arrangement is recommended for implementation on MacPro3,1 to MacPro5,1 as well as on XServe3,1.
-However, the RefindPlus efi file can work as a drop-in replacement for the rEFInd efi file.
+[MyBootMgr](https://www.dakanji.com/creations/index.html), an automated implementation of a RefindPlus/OpenCore chain-loading arrangement is recommended for implementation on MacPro3,1 to MacPro5,1 as well as on XServe2,1 and XServe3,1.
+However, the RefindPlus efi file can work as a drop-in replacement for the rEFInd efi file in a rEFInd installation.
 Hence, you can get the [rEFInd package](https://www.rodsbooks.com/refind/getting.html) and [install this](https://www.rodsbooks.com/refind/installing.html) first.
 Once rEFInd is installed, replace the rEFInd efi file with the RefindPlus efi file.
 (Ensure that you rename the RefindPlus efi file to match the rEFInd efi file name).
 This permits implementing RefindPlus on other Mac types as well as on other operating systems supported by rEFInd.

 While RefindPlus will function with the rEFInd configuration file, `refind.conf`, this should be replaced with the RefindPlus configuration file, `config.conf`, to configure the additonal options provided by RefindPlus.
 A sample RefindPlus configuration file is available here: [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample).